Contact Us

 What happens if I fly my drone illegally?

-Fines up to $32,666 per violation for illegal operations.
+• Civil fines up to $32,666 per violation

-Confiscation of your drone.
+• Confiscation of your drone

 What Industries benefit most from the use of drones?

-Agriculture (crop health analysis & spraying)
+• Agriculture (crop health analysis, surveying, spraying)

-Public Safety (search & rescue, law enforcement)
+• Public Safety (search & rescue, firefighting, law enforcement)

 Is drone footage Copyright protected?